webdevops/Dockerfile/README.md

 # Provisioning

-All `base` inherited containers provides an modular provisioning available as simple shell scripts and ansible roles.
+All `base` inherited containers provides an modular provisioning available as simple shell scripts.
 See [docker/base/README.md](docker/base/README.md) for more informations.

 The configuration and provisioning files are build from [_provisioning/](_provisioning/README.md) to get a consistent